 Kangoo Crew vans get split-folding rear seats and a multi-position bulkhead as standard; they also get twin sliding side doors but you have to pay extra if you want these glazed (which seems a bit unfair on the backseat passengers).

-Renault does also offer specialist light commercial servicing through its Pro+ network should the worst happen – the advantages of this over a regular Renault car dealership are extended opening hours and the ability to turn up without an appointment.
+Renault does offers specialist light commercial servicing through its Pro+ network should the worst happen – the advantages of this over a regular Renault car dealership include extended opening hours and the ability to turn up without an appointment.

-As you’d expect of a van launched in 2008, while earlier versions did get a driver’s airbag as standard, electronic stability control (ESC) was only optional.
+As was standard for a van launched in 2008, while earlier versions did get a driver’s airbag as standard, electronic stability control (ESC) was only optional.